 Notes on Student Visas and Study Permits

-Students may apply for their Canadian study permit and student visa (also known as an electronic travel authorization, or eTA) at the same time.
-A student visa, which allows you to enter Canada, will automatically be issued once you’re approved for a study permit.
-Applications may be submitted online, but paper applications for a standard study permit are also available.
+Most future students will submit their study permit application online, but paper applications are also available.
 Paper applications may be submitted at the Canadian Consulate’s Office or Visa Application Centres in your home country.

 Learn more about Canadian student visas and study permits.